Mahmadabid/ImageEnhancer/Readme.md

 - `Img_to_Pixel.py`: Extracts pixel RGB values from an image and saves them to a text file.
 - `uniquePath.py`: Utility script that generates unique filenames.
 - `Gui.py`: GUI application integrating all the above functionalities.
+- `img.jpg`: Sample image file used for demonstrations and testing the toolkit's functionalities.
+- `imgPixel.txt`: Sample text file that contains rows of pixel data.
+Each line in this file represents a list of RGB tuples corresponding to a row of pixels from the original image (e.g., `[(255, 255, 255), (0, 0, 0)]` where each tuple represents the RGB value of a pixel).